kalepail/soroban-quest/quests/1-hello-world/README.md

 If you open up the [`lib.rs` file](src/lib.rs), you'll be able to see some helpful comments that briefly describe what each portion of the code is doing.

-*This contract accepts an argument and responds with a greeting containing the argument that was supplied.*
+*This contract accepts an argument and responds with a greeting containing that argument that was supplied.*

 A more in-depth dissection of this example smart contract can be found in our